matter-labs/zksync-web-era-docs/docs/dev/community-tutorials/redstone-marketplace-tutorial.md

 #### 1. Adjust smart contract

 First, we need to modify contracts as currently, they are not ready to receive transactions with RedStone data regarding price.
-If you are not familiar with our core model please read [how to adjust your smart contracts](#1-adjust-your-smart-contracts).
 Take a look at the StableMarketplace contract.
 It is the marketplace contract with stable price support.
 It extends the `Marketplace.sol` implementation and only overrides its `_getPriceFromOrder` function.
 The contract should be extended by MainDemoConsumerBase which is imported from [@redstone-finance/evm-connector](https://github.com/redstone-finance/redstone-oracles-monorepo/tree/main/packages/evm-connector).
 The `_getPriceFromOrder` function should use the `getOracleNumericValueFromTxMsg` function to get price data and calculate the final price based on the order price and the price of ETH.
 Full implementation can be seen below:

 ```js
 // SPDX-License-Identifier: MIT